Donald Trump brings Foxconn to Wisconsin

 The company had been flirting with multiple states as it searched for a location for its first manufacturing plant in the U.S.

 “The construction of this facility represents the return of LCD electronics and electronics manufacturing to the United States, the country that we love.
-That’s where we want our jobs,” said Mr. Trump.
+That’s where we want our jobs,” Mr. Trump said.

 “Foxconn joins a growing list of industry leaders who understand that America’s capabilities are limitless and that America’s workers are unmatched, and that America’s most prosperous days are just ahead,” he said.
 “We are going to have some very, very magnificent decades.”